DrJohnWagner/crewai-poetry-crew/research/Section-4.md

 associative, reductive, generative, structural, semantic, evaluative, or curatorial.

 1. **Muse-task** – expands the emotional terrain into proto-worlds.
-2. **Summariser-task** – compresses each proto-world into a distilled seed.
+2. **Gardener-task** – compresses each proto-world into a distilled seed.
 3. **Poet-task** – expands a seed into language under persona grammar.
 4. **Architect-task** – imposes visual, spatial, and rhythmic structure.
 5. **Editor-task** – applies semantic and emotional pressure through notes.